The Neat and Tidy Man

 1. For Blowing the Nose

-This is the most obvious and least pleasant use, so we’ll get it out of the way first.
+This is the most obvious and least pleasant use, so let’s get it out of the way first.

 1. For the first blow, open the handkerchief so it is folded in half.
 A full‑size square is too large to use flat, so the first fold is always a simple halving.

-2. For the next nose-blow, fold it into quarters.
+2. For the next blow, fold it into quarters.
 This creates a manageable square and exposes a fresh surface.

-3. Then fold it into eighths, and finally into sixteenths.
+3. Then fold it into eighths, and finally sixteenths.
 Each fold provides another clean surface.

 4. After each use, fold the soiled part inward.
 This keeps the clean side outward and lets you put it back in your trouser pocket without making a mess.